buddhist-uni/buddhist-uni.github.io/_content/monographs/buddhadhamma_payutto.md

 ---
-title: "Buddhadhamma: The Laws of Nature and the Benefits to Life"
+title: "Buddhadhamma: The Laws of Nature and their Benefits to Life"
 authors:
   - payutto
 translator: "Robin Philip Moore"